 We’re here to support the kingdom-centered mission of SYMC by enfolding, encouraging, and resourcing undergraduate and graduate student attendees during SYMC.
 We’ll share personal stories, advice, and encouragement.
 We’ll also share some “best practices” for juggling school with the rest of our life, and we’ll talk about resources that can help us on our journey.

-This Connect Group is designed for those youth workers who have been serving students for 10+ years and have experienced the “good, the bad and the ugly” of youth ministry.
-If you have (or want) to move beyond the “bells and whistles” and want to passionately pursue health for yourself, your family and your ministry (in that order), this group is for you.
+This Connect Group is designed for those youth workers who have been serving students for 10+ years and have experienced the “good, the bad, and the ugly” of youth ministry.
+If you’ve moved beyond (or want to move beyond) the “bells and whistles” and want to passionately pursue health for yourself, your family, and your ministry (in that order), this group is for you.